useblocks/sphinx-needs/docs/directives/needfilter.rst

 needfilter
 ==========

+.. versionchanged:: nextversion

+   PlantUML dependency (required for needfilter) now moved to optional extra.
+   Install the extra via `pip install sphinxcontrib-needs[sphinxcontrib-plantuml]` or `sphinxcontrib-needs[all]` to enable support for this directive.

 .. deprecated:: 0.2.0

 .. note:: Deprecated!
 Please use the more powerful directives :ref:`needlist`, :ref:`needtable` or  :ref:`needflow` instead of needfilter.